 Memory

 Now, oral translation is another feature of the translation process, and this requires a whole different art of translation.
 I was trained by my teacher to do oral translation, by Serkong Rinpoche, and the first thing that he emphasized and worked with was my memory.
-You have to be able to remember what the person says.
-Sometimes the speaker is going to speak for a very long time, and you have to be able to remember it.
-So either you take notes that help you to remember just the main points so at least you get the order, but really you have to know the material, especially if it’s dealing with philosophical issues.
-You have to know the subject matter if you’re going to translate for science, you’re going to translate for medicine, for whatever; you have to know the material.
+We have to be able to remember what the person says.
+Sometimes the speaker is going to speak for a very long time, and we have to be able to remember it.
+Either we take notes that help us to remember just the main points, so at least we get the order, but really we have to know the material, especially if it’s dealing with philosophical issues.
+We have to know the subject matter if we’re going to translate for science, if we’re going to translate for medicine, or for whatever; we have to know the material.

-So the way that he trained me was that I spent a tremendous amount of time with him every day, for nine years actually, like an apprentice, a medieval apprentice, and we had this agreement that any time of day or night when we were talking, he could stop me and say, “What did I just say?” and I would have to repeat for him what he just said.
+The way that he trained me was that I spent a tremendous amount of time with him every day, for nine years actually, like an apprentice, a medieval apprentice, and we had this agreement that any time of day or night when we were talking, he could stop me and say, “What did I just say?” and I would have to repeat for him what he just said.
 Or he would say, “What did you just say?”
-Because when you are doing an oral translation, you have someone in the audience say, “Could you please repeat that?”
-So you have to remember what you just said.
-So he would train me like that, just at any time in any situation, “What did I just say?” and “What did you just say?”
-And then he would give a whole lecture, and at the end he would say, “Now it’s your turn.
+Because when we are doing an oral translation, we often have someone in the audience say, “Could you please repeat that?”
+So, we have to remember what we just said.
+He would train me like that, just at any time in any situation, “What did I just say?” and “What did you just say?”
+Then, he would give a whole lecture, and at the end, he would say, “Now it’s your turn.
 You summarize the lecture.”
 Because also, in an oral situation, sometimes that will occur.

-I remember once I was with the Dalai Lama, and it was some sort of press conference, and someone brought a tape recorder and said, “Could you give a message to the Tibetans in Nepal?”
-And so the Dalai Lama spoke in Tibetan for that, no translation or anything like that.
-So then the press conference went on, and at the end the person who asked for the interview asked the Dalai Lama, “What did you say in Tibetan?”
+I remember once I was with the Dalai Lama at some sort of press conference.
+Someone brought a tape recorder and said, “Could you give a message to the Tibetans in Nepal?”
+The Dalai Lama spoke in Tibetan for that, no translation or anything like that.
+Then the press conference went on, and at the end, the person who asked for the interview asked the Dalai Lama, “What did you say in Tibetan?”
 The Dalai Lama turned to me and said, “Berzin, you tell them what I said after the press conference.”

 Matching the Style and Tone of the Speaker

 My teacher was fantastic with this because he trained me basically to be an interpreter for the Dalai Lama, which I occasionally did.
 He said, “First of all, keep your hands down.
 You’re not a hula dancer with all your gestures and stuff like that.
-You don’t want to draw attention to you, right?
+You don’t want to draw attention to yourself, right?
 You keep your hands down.”
-Then you need to translate the style and tone of the speaker.
-So if the speaker uses very academic language, you use academic language.
-If the teacher says (pardon my language) shit, you say shit in your language.
-You don’t try to smooth it out and put your own version of the tone of the speaker.
-Now, this is the most difficult: If they tell a joke, you somehow have to take the joke and make it funny as well in your language.
-And also you have to speak at a proper speed, not too fast, not too slow, and of course proper volume.
-These are separate trainings that one needs to have.
-So it’s not just a matter of knowing the language.
+Then, it’s important to translate the style and tone of the speaker.
+If the speaker uses very academic language, we use academic language.
+If the teacher says (pardon my language) shit, we say shit in our language.
+We don’t try to smooth it out and put our own version of the tone of the speaker.
+Now, this is the most difficult: if they tell a joke, we somehow have to translate the joke in such a way as to make it funny as well in our language.
+Also, we have to speak at a proper speed, not too fast, not too slow and at a proper volume.
+These are separate trainings that one needs to have, so it’s not just a matter of knowing the language.

-And of course there are two different styles of oral interpreting – one is consecutive, one is simultaneous.
-Simultaneous I always found is much easier because actually you don’t have to understand every word; you just have to convey the general flow of what’s happening.
-And of course you can’t possibly repeat in your mind what they said and then say it; it just has to flow.
-Whereas if you’re doing consecutive, then you really are responsible to translate everything.
-And as my teacher drummed into me over again, you don’t add anything and you don’t leave anything out.
-There are some speakers who will say, “Well, you can fill in a little bit of background,” but you have to get permission to do that.
+Of course, there are two different styles of oral interpreting – one is consecutive, and one is simultaneous.
+Simultaneous, I always found it much easier because, actually, we don’t have to understand every word; we just have to convey the general flow of what’s being said.
+Of course, we can’t possibly repeat in our mind what they said and then say it; it just has to flow.
+On the other hand, if we’re doing consecutive, then we really are responsible to translate everything.
+As my teacher drummed into me over again, don’t add anything and don’t leave anything out.
+There are some speakers who will say, “Well, you can fill in a little bit of background,” but we have to get permission to do that.

 It’s not the interpreter’s show.
 The speaker is the main person.
-So you don’t bring in your own personality as the interpreter.
-You are, in a sense, like an interpretation machine that is there.
-But speak with feeling; don’t speak like a mechanical computer voice.
-This also is one of the faults that often we find with interpreters, that it’s just so boring and they speak in a monotone, whereas the speaker is very lively.
-So you have to convey that as well.
+We don’t bring in our own personality as the interpreter.
+We are, in a sense, like an interpretation machine, but speak with feeling, don’t speak like a mechanical computer voice.
+This also is one of the faults that often we find with interpreters, that it’s just so boring.
+They speak in a monotone, whereas the speaker is very lively.
+So, we have to convey that as well.

-So these are some of the issues of the art of translation.
-It requires a great deal of experience actually.
-Nobody is going to be able to do it well, whether they’re doing written translation or oral translation, from the very start, but slowly with training, with experience, then one learns and one improves.
-And not to get discouraged.
+These are some of the issues of the art of translation.
+It requires a great deal of experience, actually.
+Nobody is going to be able to do it well from the very start, whether they’re doing written translation or oral translation, but slowly with training, with experience, then one learns and improves.
+Don’t get discouraged.

-Also it depends on the situation and on the speaker whether or not – I’m talking particularly about oral translation – whether or not you can ask questions if you didn’t understand something, or to please repeat it.
-In an informal situation with certain speakers you can do that.
-If you’re interpreting for some high government official or the Dalai Lama on television, you don’t say, “I’m sorry, I didn’t understand that” and then ask them, because then it gives a very bad impression of the speaker, that they couldn’t choose a competent interpreter.
-So this is difficult.
-You really have to know the speaker.
+Also, it depends on the situation and on the speaker whether or not – I’m talking particularly about oral translation – whether or not we can ask questions if we didn’t understand something, or ask them to please repeat it.
+In an informal situation with certain speakers, we can do that.
+But if we’re interpreting for some high government official or the Dalai Lama on television, we don’t say, “I’m sorry, I didn’t understand that” and then ask them, because then it gives a very bad impression of the speaker, that they couldn’t choose a competent interpreter.
+So, this is difficult.
+We really have to know the speaker.
 What I really tried to avoid in oral translation was translating for people that I didn’t know, that I didn’t have some experience with their colloquial expressions, with their way of explaining, and so on.
-I preferred to always translate for just a few people that I actually knew.
-And then of course there are dialect problems and all of these sort of issues.
+I preferred to always translate for just a few people whom I actually knew.
+Then, of course, there are dialect problems and all of these sorts of issues.

 Teamwork